If you’re a part of the Couchsurfing community, you’ve no doubt heard the news.

 This is true and while Couchsurfing itself no longer embodies this ethos, the members still do and communities can be rebuilt anywhere, from the ground up, just like we did before.

-There are two active communities up and running already.
+There are three active communities up and running already.

 The first is BeWelcome.
 This is a site very similar to Couchsurfing (pretty much the same) and is run by volunteers on a donation target of $1,500 per year.
 It was founded in 2007 and has around 130,000 members.